emmahewson/island-bees/README.md

 Mention
-using widget-tweak to add style classes to the form inputs in the auth templates The delivery charge calculations when no delivery is chargable Additonal titles and description meta tags on each page Reviews - superuser cannot edit, only delete
+using widget-tweak to add style classes to the form inputs in the auth templates The delivery charge calculations when no delivery is chargeable Additional titles and description meta tags on each page Reviews - superuser cannot edit, only delete

 - - -